Kardemir Karabükspor

-Kardemir Demir Çelik Karabükspor or simply known as Kardemir Karabükspor or Karabükspor is a Turkish sports club based in Karabük.
+Kardemir Demir Çelik Karabükspor, known simply as Kardemir Karabükspor or Karabükspor, was a Turkish sports club based in Karabük.
 The team was founded in 1969 after a merger between "Karabük Gençlikspor" and "Demir Çelik Spor".
-The club has in branches in football, wheelchair basketball and volleyball.
-The nickname of the club is Mavi Ateş; Blue Flame.
-The nickname comes from unfading blue flame coming out of one of the chimneys of Kardemir iron-steel works which is located in the entrance of the city.
-As the factory gives its name to the club, the team is cited as a worker's team.
-The clubs finances collapsed during the 2017–18 Süper Lig season, leaving the club in a precarious position that involved multiple successive relegations, losing almost every game they have played since, as their finances force them into using a team composed of amateur youth players.
+The club had branches in football, wheelchair basketball and volleyball.
+The nickname of the club was Mavi Ateş (Blue Flame), based on the unfading blue flames of chimneys from the Kardemir iron-steel works located in the city.
+As the factory gives its name to the club, the team was regarded as a blue collar worker's team.
+The club finances collapsed during the 2017–18 Süper Lig season, setting the club on a path of constant relegation, losing almost every game as they could play nothing but amateur youth players.
+The club became unable to field teams and were ultimately banned from the amateur leagues which led to dissolution as a club.

+In 2023 a form of successor phoenix club was created under the name Karabük İdman Yurdu.
+Adatepe Dökecekspor, an amateur club also in Karabük, won promotion to the Regional Amateur League.
+Before the 2023/24 season began, to better represent the city the club leadership elected to change the name to Karabük İdman Yurdu (Karabük Sports Club).
+There was also an adjustment of their match kit, team colours and logo to add the red stripes of the original Kardemir side.

 History

 Foundation and early history

 In the year 1938, Azmi Tılabar, the head manager of the Turkish iron-steel industry, founded DÇ Gençlik Kulübü; DÇ Youth Club with grey-blue colours.
 In these times, the trainer of the football team was an English engineer Mr. Lain.
-The trainer of athletism was Turkish athlete Faik Önen.
+The trainer of athleticism was Turkish athlete Faik Önen.
 Moreover, Mersinli Ahmet and Yaşar Doğu were trainers of wrestling.
 During the 1940s, Karabükspor became a symbol in cycling, tennis, and wrestling around Turkey.
 Starting in the 1950s, the "Karabük Gençlikspor" joined "DÇ Gençlik Kulübü" and finally, the club got its colours as red-blue.